 When we talk about specialization consideration in DME suppliers’ one specialty that often crosses the supplier’s path is Orthopedics.
 Orthopedic facilities often provide patients with supplies, such as casts and canes, which are integral to patients’ treatment plans.

-What DME supplies can be used for orthopedic treatment and how to charge for them?
+What DME supplies can be used for Orthopedic Treatment and how to charge for them?

-The Current Terminology Codes (CPT) published in the American Medical Association are used for professional DME coding.
+The Current Terminology Codes (CPT) published by the American Medical Association are used for professional DME coding.
 These codes are frequently known as Level I of the Healthcare Common Procedure Coding System (HCPCS).
 DME suppliers are categorized as Level II HCPCS codes and are recognizable by their alpha-numeric structure.
 Just like CPT codes, Level II HCPCS codes are restructured yearly, published in book form, and available in various commercial coding software products.

 The Level II HCPCS codes most commonly used in orthopedics fall within numerous types, including drugs, cast supplies, orthotics, and DME.